 fight for broad-based economic prosperity that addresses both business growth

-commissioned a comprehensive study of the city’s tax incentive policies that
+comprehensive study of the city’s tax incentive policies that resulted in

 Other initiatives reflect Brown’s focus on broadening access